Robert McClelland (American politician): Retirement and death

 Following the inauguration of James Buchanan in 1857, McClelland retired from public office and began a private law practice in Detroit.
 In 1867, he briefly returned to public service as a member of the Michigan constitutional convention.

+In September 1861 (Former president) Franklin Pierce traveled to Monroe County and Detroit Michigan, visiting Robert McClelland;former senator Lewis Cass.

 McClelland died in Detroit at the age of 73, and is interred at Elmwood Cemetery.

 His former residence at 47 East Elm Avenue in Monroe, Michigan, was listed on the National Register of Historic Places in 1971 as the Governor Robert McClelland House, and is today privately owned.